ibm-cloud-docs/codeengine/deploy-multiple-regions.md

 2. Select **Action->Create**.

-3. Copy in your Javascript code that manages the load balancing logic that you want to implement.
+3. Copy in your JavaScript code that manages the load-balancing logic that you want to implement.
 Click **Save**.

 4. Select **Trigger->Create**.